VictorGoic0/Goico-SOS/memory-bank/activeContext.md

 **Immediate Priority:**

-- PR #11: Read Receipts Implementation (showing when messages have been read)
+- PR #11: Read Receipts Implementation
+  - **NOTE**: Basic read receipts are already implemented!
+Messages are marked as "read" when the recipient opens the ChatScreen.
+  - PR #11 will focus on UI polish and group chat read receipts ("Read by 2 of 4")

 **AI Features Roadmap:**